This is now in your Top Picks!

 The Dubai Fountain

-Seeing the world's tallest performing fountain is a big part of the Dubai experience and is perfectly accessible for all.
-Set on the 30-acre Burj Lake next to Burj Khalifa, this water and light spectacle performs to different songs, ranging from the classical to contemporary.
-The Dubai Fountain boardwalk allows you to get as close as nine metres from the show.
-Guests can begin their journey from Burj Park, or The Dubai Fountain promenade by The Dubai Mall.
-Please note that the promenade can get quite crowded especially on weekends.
+Seeing the famous dancing fountain is a big part of the Dubai experience and this attraction is perfectly accessible for everyone.
+Set on the 30-acre Burj Lake next to the record-breaking Burj Khalifa, this water and light spectacle performs on different songs through the evening, ranging from classical to contemporary.
+The Dubai Fountain boardwalk allows you to get as close as nine metres from the show and guests can begin their journey from Burj Park or The Dubai Fountain promenade at Dubai Mall.
+Please note that the promenade can get quite crowded, especially on weekends.

 4